Rebuild-Black-Business/RBB-Website/README.md

 Once you've obtained access, go to the API docs and grab your API key by visiting the following link: https://airtable.com/appFoFzjMcciPUgoK/api/docs#javascript/authentication

-Or by clicking on your user image in Airtable, and finding the "API Documentation" link:
+Or by clicking on HELP button in the upper right hand corner of Airtable, and finding the "API Documentation" link:

 ![Airtable API documentation link](docs/images/airtable-api-key-api-documentation.png)